ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/toggle-scale.md

 You should have two failing tests at this point.
 If you do not, then restart the test server.

-Now write the code required to make those tests pass.
+Now write the code required in `src/util/settings.ts` to make those tests pass.

 ### Get Scale

-Add the follow tests within the "get scale" `describe()`:
+Add the follow tests within the "get scale" `describe()` in `src/util/settings.test.ts`:

 ```typescript
     it('gets the scale', async () => {